readthedocs/readthedocs.org/docs/user/guides/content/index.rst

 How-to guides: content, themes and SEO
 ======================================

-⏩️ :doc:`Search Engine Optimization (SEO) for documentation projects </guides/technical-docs-seo-guide>`
+⏩️ :doc:`Search engine optimization (SEO) for documentation projects </guides/technical-docs-seo-guide>`
     This article explains how documentation can be optimized to appear in search results, ultimately increasing traffic to your docs.